MarcoLosurdo/DigiSporc/README.md

 ![Componenti](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/Lanciami_i_componenti.jpeg)

-This tutorial is written by an Italian, so do not expect too many details (I'm not lazy, just don't wanna offend your intelligence).
+This tutorial was written by an Italian, so do not expect too many details (much less a perfect grammar).
+I'm not lazy, just don't wanna offend your intelligence.
-It is obvious that to complete the project you will need a **soldering iron**, some **tin**, an **Arduino** (Duemilanove or Uno) and an **USB cable** too.
+It is obvious that in order to complete the project you will need a **soldering iron**, some **tin wire**, an **Arduino** (Duemilanove or Uno) and an **USB cable** too.
-If you have no idea how to make a circuit on a matrix board: search on Google.
+If you have no idea how to read a schematic or to make a circuit on a matrix board: search on Google.
 The internet is full of tinkering tutorials and I do not want to add another one.

-Ok, I'm lazy.
-Take a look at the scheme and do your best, I trust you!
+...Ok, I'm lazy.
+Do your best, I trust you!

 ### 2.2.Software
 * [Arduino IDE](http://arduino.cc/en/Main/Software).
 * [ATtiny library](https://github.com/damellis/attiny/zipball/Arduino1)
 * My version of [ArduinoISP](https://raw.github.com/MarcoLosurdo/DigiSporc/master/ArduinoISP_per_DigiSporc.ino)

-#### 2.2.1.Installing ATtiny support in Arduino in 37 easy steps:
+#### 2.2.1.Installing ATtiny support in 37 easy steps:
-1. Locate your Arduino sketchbook folder (start Arduino IDE and watch in the preferences)
+1. Locate your Arduino sketchbook folder (start **Arduino IDE** and watch in the preferences);
-1. If non exists, create a new sub-folder **hardware** in the sketchbook folder.
+1. if non exists, create a new sub-folder **hardware** in the sketchbook folder;
-1. Copy the attiny folder from inside the .zip to the **hardware** folder (you should obtain a structure like _Documents/Arduino/hardware/attiny_ that contains the file **boards.txt** and another folder called variants).
+1. copy the attiny folder from inside the .zip to the **hardware** folder (you should obtain a structure like _Documents/Arduino/hardware/attiny_ that contains the file **boards.txt** and another folder called variants);
-1. Restart the Arduino IDE.
+1. restart the Arduino IDE;
-1. You should see ATtiny entries in the _Tools > Board_ menu.
+1. you should see ATtiny entries in the _Tools > Board_ menu;
-1. The steps are just 5, not 37.
+1. the steps are just 5, not 37.
 I was joking.
 Move on.

 ### 3.ATtiny setup
-1. Select your Arduino from _Tools > Boards_ menu (e.g. **Arduino Uno**) and the right serial port (if you have a problem already at this step, please refer to the [official Arduino IDE guide](http://arduino.cc/en/Guide/HomePage));
+1. Connect and select your Arduino from _Tools > Boards_ menu (e.g. **Arduino Uno**) and the right serial port (if you have a problem already at this step, please refer to the [official Arduino IDE guide](http://arduino.cc/en/Guide/HomePage));
-1. Connect and upload [ArduinoISP per DigiSporc](https://raw.github.com/MarcoLosurdo/DigiSporc/master/ArduinoISP_per_DigiSporc.ino) onto your Arduino board;
+1. connect and upload [ArduinoISP per DigiSporc](https://raw.github.com/MarcoLosurdo/DigiSporc/master/ArduinoISP_per_DigiSporc.ino) onto your Arduino board;
-1. Select your DigiSporc microcontroller from the _Tools > Boards_ menu (e.g. **ATtiny85 8 MHz**);
+1. select your DigiSporc microcontroller from the _Tools > Boards_ menu (e.g. **ATtiny85 8 MHz**);
 ![Menu with ATtiny](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/ATtiny-Boards-Menu.png)
 1. Select **Arduino as ISP** from the _Tools > Programmer_ menu;
 ![ArduinoAsISP_menu.png](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/ArduinoAsISP_menu.png)
-1. Plug a 0.1uF capacitor between Arduino's RESET and GND (sometimes it is unnecessary, but it is always better to do);
+1. plug a 0.1uF capacitor between Arduino's RESET and GND (sometimes it is unnecessary, but it is always better to do);
 ![DigiSporc_plugged.jpeg](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/capacitor_ResetGND.jpeg)
-1. Plug your DigiSporc into the AREF–DIGITAL8 slot;
+1. plug your DigiSporc into the AREF–DIGITAL8 slot;
 ![DigiSporc_plugged.jpeg](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/DigiSporc_plugged.jpeg)
-1. Run the **Burn Bootloader** command from the Tools menu.
+1. run the **Burn Bootloader** command from the Tools menu.
 ![scrivi_bootloader_menu.png](https://raw.github.com/MarcoLosurdo/DigiSporc/master/pic/scrivi_bootloader_menu.png)

 You need to do this **once** for every ATtiny.